John B. Van Meter: Early life and education

 Van Meter was born on September 6, 1842, in Philadelphia, Pennsylvania, to Thomas Hurley Van Meter and Johnetta Blackford.
 He was of English and French descent, and his grandmother was a Quaker.
 He graduated from Male Central High School in Baltimore, which later became Baltimore City College.
 Van Meter did not pursue a college degree, which he said was due to his lack of financial means.

 Career

 Methodist ministry and Navy

-After graduating from high school, Van Meter worked as a teacher and later as a principal for several local schools.
-After briefly contemplating studying law, he instead pursued a career in the Methodist ministry.
-In the 1860s, he was a minister and preacher at several churches in Maryland and Pennsylvania.
+After graduating from high school, Van Meter worked as a teacher and later as a principal at several local schools.
+After briefly considering a career in law, he chose instead to pursue the Methodist ministry.
+In the 1860s, he served as a minister and preacher at several churches in Maryland and Pennsylvania.
 In December 1866, Van Meter married Lucinda Cassell of Westminster, Maryland.
 In December 1871, Van Meter was commissioned into the United States Navy as a chaplain and confirmed by the Senate in January 1872.
 He resigned from the Navy in April 1882.